Xiye Bastida

-Xiye Bastida Patrick (born 18 April 2002) is a Mexican climate activist and member of the Indigenous Otomi community.
-She is one of the major organizers of Fridays for Future New York City and has been a leading voice for indigenous and immigrant visibility in climate activism.
-She is on the administration committee of the People's Climate Movement and a former member of Sunrise Movement and Extinction Rebellion.
-She cofounded Re-Earth Initiative, an international nonprofit organization that is inclusive and intersectional “just as the climate movement should be.”
+Xiye Bastida Patrick ("she-yeh", [ʃi-jɛ]; born 18 April 2002) is a Mexican-born, New York-based climate activist.
+She is of Otomi descent, one of the indigenous peoples of Mexico.
+She is one of the major organizers of Fridays for Future in New York City, and has been a leading voice for indigenous and immigrant visibility in climate activism.
+She was in 2020 a co-founder (with Theresa Rose Sebastian) and as of September 2026 is executive director of the youth-driven organization Re-Earth Initiative.

-Xiye is pronounced "she-yeh", [ʃi-jɛ].